 Each local governmental entity is responsible for ensuring that local emergency response personnel receive adequate hazardous materials training annually.
-The county's Division of Emergency Management will maintain records of personnel completing training courses.
-These records will be updated periodically to reflect refresher training.
+The county's Division of Emergency Management will maintain records of records will be updated periodically to reflect refresher training.
 The type of training recommended for each emergency response agency/organization is identified in Figure 14-1.